anthonyozerov/binomial/main.md

 ## Random Effects

 The Random Effects model and method originated in the medical meta-analysis literature [@dersimonian1986meta].
-It is now common meta-analyses in medicine and the social sciences, but appears to be uncommon in the physical sciences.
+It is now common in meta-analyses in medicine and the social sciences, but appears to be uncommon in the physical sciences.

 ### Assumptions